dannydanners/sotod581/README.md

 * mintplexlabs/anythingllm

     This image was chosen because it provides a ready-to-run AnythingLLM environment.
 It includes the application and its required runtime dependencies, which avoids the need to manually build and package the application.
 Since AnythingLLM is the orchestration and user-facing layer of the platform, using the official container image simplifies deployment and ensures consistency.
+    The official image serves as the base image for new images generated in the GH Actions Workflow.

 * qdrant/qdrant